Creative Photography Project: 9 Different Photos of the Same Object

 Magic Happens

-I like to make 9 different pics because then I can display them in a grid should I want to.
-But 10 is also used quite often.
+I prefer to make nine different pics because then I can display them in a grid should I want to.
+But ten is also used quite often.
 Whatever you decide, commit to a number before you start.

 The thing with this exercise is that the magic starts to happen after the first few images.
-Your first 3 to 4 photography ideas will be sort of obvious.
+Your first three to four photography ideas will be sort of obvious.
 It’s after you went through those first ideas that you’ll start to tap into the more unique and imaginative ideas.
-So, don’t stop after the first 3 to 4 photos!
-Keep going until you have at least 9 different ones.
+So, don’t stop after the first three to four photos!
+Keep going until you have at least nine different ones.

 I’ll give you a few photography tips and project ideas to get you started but not to much because that would be beside the point of this photo project.
 Which is to get your creative juices flowing!